Healthcare Blog

 You can show candidates the immediate benefit of applying by including salary and benefit information.
 Disclosing the information also prevents candidates from wasting time applying for jobs where the salary range is too low.

 Healthcare recruitment is at a crossroads.
-There are more jobs than people to fill them, and traditional recruiting methods may not prove as fruitful as they once did.
+There are more jobs than people to fill them and traditional recruiting methods may not prove as fruitful as they once were.
 By addressing your organization’s internal structure, you can differentiate your workplace and attract new hires.

 Recent Posts